-Handmade: French couple new to U.S. promotes work of local artists
+Handmade: French couple promotes work of local artists

 The rebirth of the art community in and around Detroit has become a major attraction for many, including French-born and raised Emily Pitchford-Boeuf and business partner Fabien Cros.
 The two recently moved to the area and have started an online business that serves to elevate local artists.